Chase Purdy: Racing career

+Purdy could not find a ride in NASCAR or ARCA for the 2019 season (MDM closed down after the 2018 season) and did not end up racing that year.
+He spent the year focusing on his studies at the University of Mississippi.
+He attended the 2019 fall Talladega race weekend as a fan and connected with people in the garage for the Truck Series race to try to get a ride again.

+He returned to the series in 2020, joining GMS Racing for a seven-race schedule in the No. 24 at Pocono Raceway, Kentucky Speedway, both Kansas Speedway events, Las Vegas Motor Speedway, Talladega Superspeedway, and Texas Motor Speedway.

 In 2021, Purdy became a full-time driver for GMS in the Truck Series, replacing Brett Moffitt in the team's No. 23 truck.

 On October 1, 2021, GMS announced that Grant Enfinger would drive the No. 23 truck full-time in 2022.
 Purdy moved to Hattori Racing Enterprises and the No. 61 truck.

-Purdy will move to Kyle Busch Motorsports in 2023 driving the No. 4 Chevrolet.
+Purdy moved to Kyle Busch Motorsports in 2023 driving their No. 4 Chevrolet.
+On September 8, 2023, Purdy scored his first career Truck Series pole in the Kansas playoff race.

+In 2024, Purdy moved to Spire Motorsports in the No. 77 Chevrolet after KBM closed and had its assets purchased by Spire after the previous season ended.

+Before the 2024 season-finale at Phoenix, Purdy indicated that he did not have a deal to race in 2025 for Spire or any other teams.
+In December 2024, a NASCAR Reddit user made a post pointing out that Purdy had added "(former)" next to "NASCAR driver" in his Instagram profile bio, indicating that he could be stepping away from racing.

 Personal life

-Purdy was born in Tuscaloosa, Alabama but raised in Meridian, Mississippi.
+Purdy was born in Tuscaloosa, Alabama and raised in Meridian, Mississippi.
 He attended Lamar School and Cox Mill High School.
-He currently attends the University of Mississippi as a Junior and is a member of the Phi Delta Theta Fraternity.
+He attended the University of Mississippi and was a Phi Delta Theta Fraternity member.
+He majored in finance with a minor in accounting.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)